INQAAHE Conference 2023

 Facilitated by:

-Scott G. Blair, PhD, is Director of Accreditation and Quality Assurance at AIAASC, Vice President of CANIE-Europe, and Affiliate at the Gateway International Group, LLC.
-He served on the faculties of the University of New Haven, the Institut National des Sciences Politiques, the Institut National des Langues et Civilisations Orientales, and the American University of Paris.
-He served as Resident Director at Boston College Paris and Director of Assessment & Sustainability at TEAN.
-Based in Paris, he has worked in education for over 30 years—as instructor, Academic Director, and Director of Assessment.
-His research appears in Frontiers, Routledge and Stylus publications and he is a regular speaker at educational conferences on learning outcomes assessment and study abroad program design around UN Sustainable Development Goals.
-Blair holds a doctorate in history from the Sorbonne, an MA from Georgetown University, and a BA from Miami of Ohio.
+Scott G. Blair, PhD, is Content Development Editor for Sulitest, TASK--The Assessment of Sustainability Knowledge.
+He also serves as Director of Accreditation and Quality Assurance at AIAASC, Vice President of CANIE-Europe, and Affiliate at the Gateway International Group, LLC.
+Scott taught history and human rights at the University of New Haven, the Institut National des Sciences Politiques, the Institut National des Langues et Civilisations Orientales, and the American University of Paris.
+He served as Resident Director at Boston College Paris, and Academic Director and Director of Assessment & Sustainability at several US study abroad providers.
+An education professional based in Paris for over 30 years, Scott has published in Frontiers, Routledge, Stylus and EAIE Forum.
+He is a regular speaker at education conferences on learning outcomes assessment and program design premised upon developing ecoliteracy and achieving the UN Sustainable Development Goals.
+Scott holds a doctorate in history from the Sorbonne, an MA from Georgetown University, and a BA from Miami of Ohio.

 The aim of this presentation is twofold.
 First, it briefly describes a project that has been carried out at AQU Catalunya to develop a system of indicators to measure the extent to which access and outcomes of higher education(HE) are equitable.
 Second, it discusses the role of external quality assurance (EQA) in fostering equity policy agendas in HE, paying special attentiontothe mechanisms available to EQA practitioners in the Catalan context.
 To do so, it first introduces equity in HE as a policy problem, followed by a potted review of recent international developments regarding the inclusion of equity in EQA.
 Then, this presentation showcases the resulting catalogue of indicators and reflects upon the nature of EQA as a transformative activity.